 Collection of Personal Data

 JK manages personal information in accordance with the Privacy Act 1988 and as an Australian Privacy Principles (APPs) entity.
 JK only collects information that is reasonably necessary for the proper performance of its activities and/or functions.
-JK does not collect personal information purely because it thinks it could be useful at a future stage if it has no present need.

 Please refer to the Australian Privacy Principles (APPs) at www.oaic.gov.au/privacy for more information.